derek-chui/Football-Analytics/README.md

     - Both managers were winless in games with 32+ PrgP (which makes sense because Wolves were winless in all 17 in games with 32+ PrgP anyways in 1.1)
     - Pereira won 10 out of 13, all games with 31≥ PrgP

     Same thing with final third passes, crosses, and passing distance, where more of those correlated to more losses.
+Those results are at the bottom of the 1.2 code file.

   <p align="center">
     <img src="./Project%201/Project%201.2/1.2.png" alt="1.2" width="75%" />